1960 Ethiopian coup attempt: Background

-In the 1950s, discontent grew within Ethiopia toward Emperor Haile Selassie’s imperial regime.
+In the 1950s, discontent grew within Ethiopia toward Emperor Haile Selassie's imperial regime.
 Many members of the aristocracy became frustrated with the empire's stagnation and limitations.
 The government's repression and prohibition of autonomous organizations stifled any reformist movements within the ruling class.
 Although many elites recognized the need for serious reform, Emperor Selassie refused to tolerate any form of protest, especially organized efforts.
-Even influential Ethiopian families feared the regime's extensive network of spies and the emperor’s potential reaction to dissent, creating an atmosphere of fear among the ruling class.
+Even influential Ethiopian families feared the regime's extensive network of spies and the emperor's potential reaction to dissent, creating an atmosphere of fear among the ruling class.

 Germame Neway, widely seen as the motivator of the coup, was a high-ranking civil servant who was serving as a district governor in Ethiopia's provinces.
 Germame was a progressive and activist governor who was frustrated in his attempts to improve the standard of living of the subjects in the districts he was assigned to govern, and grew to resent the absolutist and feudal central government under Emperor Haile Selassie.
 When Germame had attempted to encourage the Oromo inhabitants of Wellamu to build roads, bridges, and schools, he was opposed by the local landlords who agitated for his replacement.
 Germame was then reassigned to Jijiga, where he "was immediately confronted with the abject poverty and underdevelopment of the region and with obvious signs of official neglect."
-Bahru Zewde concluded, "The obstruction he encountered even in these remote posts convinced him of the need for change, and he began to work with his brother to that end."
+Historian Bahru Zewde concluded, "The obstruction he encountered even in these remote posts convinced him of the need for change, and he began to work with his brother to that end."